dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 Leaderboards within games can easily vary.
 In designing this library, we tried to satisfy the below requirements:

 - store all scores (of course!)
-- a score object is immutable (so you will not find any update methods)
+- a score object is immutable (so you will not find any update methods here)
 - we need to store all scores for each user
 - we need to see the top scores of each user
 - we need to see the top scores for today
-- we need to see the top scores of all time, along with the users that accomplished them
+- we need to see the top scores of all time, along with the users that got them

 ## Usage
 After you deploy the script, you will have an Azure Resource Group will the following resources